 EMBRACE THE FEAR!

-I didn’t get to jump with them, but I’d recommend the people at NZONE Skydive!
+I didn’t get to jump with them, but I’d recommend the people at NZONE Skydive.

-It’s also the only company in Queenstown that offers the chance to bungee jump in tandem!
-I think if you’re going to bungy jump you should do the biggest one possible, but this one is great for people who might be really scared, or for people who are on a tighter budget!
+It’s also the only company in Queenstown that offers the chance to bungee jump in tandem.
+I think if you’re going to bungy jump, you should do the biggest one possible, but this one is great for people who might be really scared or for people who are on a tighter budget.

 “As you shuffle out to the edge of the bridge, heart pounding and mind racing, remember this – you’ve found yourself at the World Home of Bungy.
 This is the original.
 Many people have come and gone, on a mission to push the limits and test themselves.
 Time for you to make the same leap of faith.”

-But overall, I saw many people doing this with their (older) kids and I myself didn’t wear hiking shoes (just a pair of basic runners).
-So don’t be put off, I feel that anyone with standard fitness can do this hike and the views at the top are well worth the hours of hiking to get there.
+But overall, I saw many people doing this with their (older) kids, and I myself didn’t wear hiking shoes (just a pair of basic runners).
+So don’t be put off; I feel that anyone with standard fitness can do the Ben Lomond hike, and the views at the top are well worth the hours of hiking to get there.